Educational Guides on Ethnic Fashion

 Different Saree Styles & Types

-1. Taant sarees: originating from West Bengal, this saree style is made using light cotton fabric with thick and beautiful borders.
+1. Taant Sarees: From West Bengal, made with light cotton and wide decorative borders.

 Green Color Saree